andrew/ultimate-awesome/README.md

 - [awesome-btrfs](https://github.com/boredsquirrel/awesome-btrfs) - A list of tools for the BTRFS filesystem.
 - [awesome-corda](https://github.com/chainstacklabs/awesome-corda) - A curated list of awesome Corda resources.
 - [awesome-ai-gateway](https://github.com/cuihuan/awesome-ai-gateway) - ⚡ Awesome AI Gateway — pick an AI gateway from 100+ (LiteLLM, OpenRouter, Portkey, Kong, Higress, new-api, Bifrost) by cost, security & compliance, learn how they actually work from an 8-chapter handbook, and verify every number yourself.
 Reproducible benchmarks, bilingual, updated daily.
-- [awesome-agentic-ai-learning-resource-by-devkay](https://github.com/dharminjoshi/awesome-agentic-ai-learning-resource-by-devkay) - Awesome Agentic AI Learning Resource by DevKay is a curated roadmap for mastering Agentic AI—from ML foundations to production-ready agents.
-Features a 0–12+ month path, hands-on projects, top resources, agent architectures, and tools like LangChain and AutoGen.
-- [awesome-stable-diffusion](https://github.com/doanbactam/awesome-stable-diffusion) -  A curated list of awesome stable diffusion resources 🌟 .
 - [awesome-fingerprinting](https://github.com/embeddinglayer/awesome-fingerprinting) - A collection of browser fingerprinting projects, research, and resources.
 Intended as a way to aggregate research surrounding the subject.
 - [awesome-bible-data](https://github.com/jcuenod/awesome-bible-data) - 😎 A curated list of generously licensed Bible data.
 - [documentaries](https://github.com/linsa-io/documentaries) - Awesome Documentaries.